 Trees planted within the public right-of-way are City Trees.
-This area is typically between the sidewalk and the street but it varies throughout the City.
-Contact the Street Services Section to determine if the tree in front of your property is a City Street Tree.
+This area is typically between the sidewalk and the street but could include a portion of landscaped area in back of the sidewalk and varies throughout the City.
+Please contact the Street Services Section to determine if the tree in front of your property is a City Street Tree.

 One common request is for a tree to be topped.
 Most of these requests are generated by property owners concerned about leaves or the safety of a tall tree.
 However, topping is not a horticulturally sound practice and weakens a tree in several different ways:

 The City, therefore, will not top trees.
 It will, however, select the proper sized tree for the growing area.

 Some topping of street trees is done by PG&E under their power lines.
 For information call PG&E at 1-800-743-5000.

 A property owner can request to have a City Tree planted or replaced in the public right-of-way pending approval from the Street Services Section.
 Once a tree request has been made, the proposed site is inspected and the property owner is sent a list of trees to choose from.
 See Tree Varieties.

 The Street Services Section offers property owners a variety of trees that grow well in San Leandro, resist pests, cause minimal concrete damage, survive with minimal care by the property owner, and do not require frequent pruning when mature.

 The property owner is responsible for watering, sweeping or raking leaves and flowers, and notifying the Section if something "doesn't look right."
 Watering is usually required for the first three to five years.

 The City of San Leandro charges $100 per tree to plant or replace City Trees.
 If a tree is damaged due to a storm, vandalism, or if run over, there is no replacement charge to the property owner.
 If your request is for a new tree and there is no open space, there is a $50 concrete cutout fee, per 4'x4' opening.